AhmadBan/async-ATCommand-GSM-for-Linux/README.md

 ```

-Notice that by default if a command executes successfully it is automatically removed from Command Queue and then it is freed from the heap and otherwise the command stays in Command Queue and executes again.
+Notice that by default, if a command executes successfully, it is automatically removed from Command Queue.
+Then, it freed from the heap.
+Otherwise, the command stays in Command Queue and executes again.

 ### **Synchronous**

-Executing a command synchronously is similar to above but instead of executing the command in another thread you should call the "fpProc" function of that command in your program and wait for it to finish.
+Executing a command synchronously is similar to the above, but instead of executing the command in another thread, you should call the "fpProc" function of that command in your program and wait for it to finish.
 However, you should initialize the port parameter while you are instantiating the command, and also you are responsible to free your allocated memory yourself.

 ```C
 //sucessful callback